shawnbrink/LogRhythm/README.md

 	 node server.js
 Example out put in terminal
->LogRhythm demo app started on port 3000
+>Student demo app started on port 3000

 ## Launch app in a browser